MIDOSS/MOHID-Cmd/docs/subcommands.rst

 The :command:`run` sub-command does the following:

 #.
-Execute the :ref:`mohid-prepare` via the :ref:`MOHID-CmdAPI` to set up a temporary run directory from which to execute the MIDOSS-MOHID run.
+Execute the :ref:`mohid-prepare` to set up a temporary run directory from which to execute the MIDOSS-MOHID run.

 #.
 Create a :file:`MOHID.sh` job script in the temporary run directory.
    The job script: